andersfylling/disgord/docs/examples/ping-pong-bot.md

 ```

-DisGord also offers middlewares and a std package to checking the msg content
+Disgord also offers middlewares and a std package to checking the msg content

 ```go
 package main